 Preliminary Digital Presentation Guidelines for Workshop Organizers

 As a QCE20 Workshop organizer, please visit this page regularly for updates on how to orchestrate your QCE20 Digital Workshop for the week of October 12-16, 2020.
-A preliminary detailed conference program will be published in early August.
+The Advance Conference Program is published.

 Due to the COVID-19 situation, QCE20 is now a virtual-only or digital-only conference.
 A QCE20 Workshop consists of three 1.5-hour sessions in a dedicated digital room.
 Of course, there are many ways on how to orchestrate a 4.5-hour workshop.

-Virtualization Platform: QCE20 will use a Virtualization or Digital Conference Platform (the actual platform will be announced in early August) to deliver over 270 hours of QCE20 programming.
-Each QCE20 Workshop will have one Digital Room (like a Zoom room) for streaming pre-recorded presentations, hosting interactive sessions (e.g., Q/A sessions, hands-on exercises, or discussions) with the potential for breakout rooms.
+Virtualization Platform: QCE20 will use the Hubb Virtualization or Digital Conference Platform to deliver over 270 hours of QCE20 programming.
+Each QCE20 Workshop will have one Digital Room (a Zoom room) for streaming pre-recorded presentations, hosting interactive sessions (e.g., Q/A sessions, hands-on exercises, or discussions).
 The default capacity for each workshop, tutorial, and paper-track will be 100 people with at most 50 personal attendee videos simultaneously being displayed.
-These numbers will be re-visited and possibly adjusted after the Advance Registration deadline of September 12.

 Schedule: During the week of October 12-16, 2020, each QCE20 Workshop is assigned to a specific day and fixed schedule for which to prepare the workshop agenda.
 Each workshop will have three 1.5-hour scheduled sessions in the Mountain Time Zone from 10:45-12:15, 13:00-14:30, and 15:15-17:00.
 The 45-minute gaps between these three sessions are reserved for Exhibits, Posters, Birds of a Feather, Networking sessions, and other highly interactive events.